Study Abroad Scholarships

 Fund for Education Abroad

 The Fund for Education Abroad is committed to increasing the opportunities for dedicated American students to participate in study abroad programs by reducing financial restrictions through the provision of scholarships.
 Applicants must be US citizens or permanent residents currently enrolled as undergraduates in US universities/colleges who plan to study abroad for at least four weeks between September 2012 and August 2013.
 FEA offers up tp 10 annual scholarships up to $10,000 for students studying in high-quality, rigorous education abroad programs for a minimum of 4 weeks.
 For more information, click here.
+Currently, this fund is not available.
+Please check back for availability.

 Fund for International Service Learning (FISL) Scholarship.